Mikhail-Vilms/Notes/Money&Taxes&Investing/Accounting_Fundamentals.md

 #### Accrued Expenses
 Expences that have not been incurred but not yet paid

-### Non-Current Liabilities (Long-term Liabilities) (Long-term Debts)
+### Non-Current Liabilities
-A non-current liability refers to the financial obligations in a company’s balance sheet that are not expected to be paid within one year.
+A [Non-Current Liabilities (Long-term Liabilities) (Long-term Debts)] (https://corporatefinanceinstitute.com/resources/knowledge/accounting/non-current-liability/) refers to the financial obligations in a company’s balance sheet that are not expected to be paid within one year.
 Non-current liabilities are due in the long term, compared to short-term liabilities, which are due within one year.

 #### Credit lines
 A credit line is an arrangement between a lender and a borrower, where the lender makes a specific amount of funds available for the business when needed.
 Instead of getting lump-sum credit, the business draws a specific amount of credit when needed up to the credit limit allowed by the lender.